maxxiimo/the-front-end-manifesto/mobile-foundation.md

 \- [Brian Fling][]

-On the other hand, Jiří Stránský -- the author of the Mobvious gem we implement later in this chapter -- commented:
+On the other hand, Jiří Stránský -- the author of the Mobvious gem we implement later in this chapter -- commented to me:

 > I think responsive web design is going to be preferred over server-based solutions for the vast majority of use cases in the future, for two main reasons:
 >